<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=1848229112468421&amp;ev=PageView&amp;noscript=1">

 Nationally Recognised Qualification: CPC30220 Certificate III in Carpentry

-To be awarded the CPC30220 Certificate III in Carpentry, 34 units of competency must be completed, chosen as outlined below:
+To be awarded the CPC30220 Certificate III in Carpentry, 34 units of competency must be achieved, chosen as outlined below:

-• Core units of competency (27 units total)
+• Core units of competency (totalling 27 units)

 This combination of core and elective units builds the practical, technical and safety skills required to become a qualified carpenter in Queensland.